CACIMooD/Visualizations/Examples/EChartsRadialTree/README.md

 ## Outputs

-The visualization has no outputs.
+The visualization has one output.

+* __Node__: the identity of the node that the cursor is hovering over

 [Table of Contents](#table-of-contents)